jeroenvandisseldorp/ksml/docs/tutorials/advanced/complex-event-processing.md

 **What it does**:

-- Generates JSON events for both user activities and system events
+- **Produces two event streams**: Creates user events (page_view, click, form_submit) and system events (api_call, db_query, error) with the same user IDs
-- Uses stream-table joins to correlate user context with system events
+- **Joins streams by user**: Uses leftJoin to connect system events with the latest user activity for each user ID
-- Detects specific correlation patterns (form errors, page load queries, API calls)
+- **Detects specific patterns**: Looks for meaningful combinations like "form_submit + error", "page_view + db_query", or "click + api_call"
-- Returns JSON correlation results with event details, timing analysis, and relationship strength
+- **Measures timing**: Calculates milliseconds between user action and system response to determine correlation strength (HIGH/MEDIUM)
-- Identifies cause-and-effect relationships between user actions and system behavior
+- **Outputs correlations**: Only emits results when it finds the specific patterns, showing both events with timing analysis and relationship details

 ??? info "Correlation Events Producer (generates both user and system events) - click to expand"